-Sonny’s Blues A Marxist Analysis
+“Sonny’s Blues”: A Marxist Analysis

-James Baldwin tackles the issues of race and class in Sonny’s Blues without direct appeal to the tumultuous 1960s in which it was written.
-The story is easily interpreted through the Marxist critical perspective.
-It shows how the inequalities of race in the America, have resulted in permanent underclass status and misery for the black community.
-Social and economic structures work together to doom the lives of black Americans to darkness.
-Black people can internalize this only so long before it must somehow erupt from their souls.
-Black Americans can choose to play the game, and be part of the system, or to ignore and live outside the system.
+James Baldwin tackles issues of race and class in “Sonny’s Blues” without directly referring to the tumultuous 1960s in which it was written.
+However, the story is easily interpreted through the ideology-critical perspective.
+It shows how the inequalities of race in the United States have resulted in permanent underclass status and misery for the black community.
+Social and economic structures work together to doom the lives of African Americans, who can perhaps internalize this only so long.
+They Americans can choose to play the game and be part of the system, or to ignore and live outside of it, something that Baldwin himself chose to do.
 The story even alludes to religion in a way that shows it as one more structure of society, that provides no true hope.
-However, James Baldwin does not focus on the system itself, but on those living in the bottom class of the structure, and how it affects their lives.
-Essentially, it is an attack on the American class structure, and an appeal to Black Americans to defy it.
-Seen through this prism of Marxist criticism, we first see how black Americans are doomed to remain at the bottom, how it is American society and its class structure that keeps them there, and finally how some form of rebellion must occur.
+In essence, “Sonny’s Blues” represents a critique of the American class structure and an appeal to Black Americans to defy it.
+Seen through this prism of ideology, we see how black Americans are doomed to remain at the bottom, how it is American society and its class structure that keeps them there, and finally how some form of rebellion seems inevitable.

-The narrator gives us a look into the lives of black Americans as the bottom class of the societal structure.
-A teacher, he looks out at the boys in the schoolyard on the day he learns of his brother’s incarceration, and describes their lives as being lived in darkness, and the boys filled with rage.
-When he later picks up Sonny from Jail, he repeats this idea, “But houses exactly like the houses of our past yet dominated the landscape, boys exactly like the boys we once had been found themselves smothering in these houses, came down into the streets for light and air and found themselves encircled by disaster.
+The narrator (Sonny’s brother) gives us a look into the lives of African Americans as the bottom class of the societal structure.
+A teacher, he looks out at the boys in the schoolyard on the day he learns of his brother’s incarceration, and describes their lives as being lived in darkness and filled with rage.
+When he later picks up Sonny from jail, he repeats this idea, “But houses exactly like the houses of our past yet dominated the landscape, boys exactly like the boys we once had been found themselves smothering in these houses, came down into the streets for light and air and found themselves encircled by disaster.
 Some escaped the trap, most didn't” (277).
-The idea of the hopelessness of station is repeated throughout the story.
+The idea of the hopelessness of their social station is repeated throughout the story.
 Walking down the street with Sonny’s boyhood friend, he passes a bar and sees a waitress.
-“When she smiled one saw the little girl, one sensed the doomed, still-struggling woman beneath the battered face of the semi-whore” (274), he tells us.
-Through the narrator, James Baldwin is making the point that this underclass of black Americans is born doomed because of their race, and their class.
+“When she smiled one saw the little girl, one sensed the doomed, still-struggling woman beneath the battered face of the semi-whore” (274).
+Through the narrator, James Baldwin is making the point that this underclass of black Americans is born doomed because of their race and their class.
 Life and hope are constantly juxtaposed against death and hopelessness.
-The green of the park that leads to the “killing streets of our childhood” (277).
+The green of the park leads to the “killing streets of our childhood” (277).
 When the narrator recalls watching his parents sit with church people in the house, he comments on how silence came with nightfall, and as the lights came on in the house, the children were filled with darkness.
-Throughout the story the narrator paints of picture of light and happiness that should be, replaced instead by darkness and death.
-All of this is a result of the race and class of the narrator, and those about him.
+Throughout the story the narrator paints of picture of the light and happiness that should be getting replaced instead by darkness and death.
+All of this is a result of the race and class of the narrator and those people in his milieu.